 Free directory enquiries (DQ) service ‘196’

-Phone listings are available free of charge at www.eirphonebook.ie.
-If you are unable to use the online or printed phonebook due to a sensory or physical disability or medical condition, eir can provide you with free directory enquiries.
-To register for this service freefone 1800 574 574 to apply to use the eir directory enquiry service free of charge.
-To access the registration form click here.
+Phone listings are available to all free of charge at www.eirphonebook.ie.
+If you are unable to use the online or printed phonebook due to an accessibility requirement you can register for free directory enquires service by dialling 196.
+You must first register for this service either by calling Freefone 1800 574 574 or clicking on this link to access the registration form.